satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 Therefore, like the one dimensional example, the gradient gives a vector that encodes the change in the $x$, $y$, and $z$ directions for a function.

 ### Linear Regression Review

+The linear regression model learns to understand the relationship between input variables and the output variable.
+This is the backbone of Machine Learning as a whole.

+### Intro to Keras and how Neural Networks work:

+- Keras is integrated with TensorFlow
+- Numerical data $\rightarrow$ Artificial Neural Network (ANN)
+- Standard NN structure:
+	Input Layer $\rightarrow$ Hidden Layer $\rightarrow$ Output Layer
 ### Forward Propagation (Mathematical structure behind NN layers)

 ```math